Ghana’s History: Meet Ghana’s Past and Late President, Who Had 8 Wives and 18 Children

 Positions Held

-Aside presidency and the military, he was also the Chairman of the National Liberation Council.
+Aside from the presidency and the military, he was also the Chairman of the National Liberation Council.
 He was also the Chairperson of the Organisation of African Unity from February 24, 1966 to November 5, 1966.
 All these positions were during his era as president.

 Educational Background

 He started his education in 1921 at Wesleyan Methodist School in Accra.
 He later went to Accra Academy in 1932, where he was recognized as a good football player.
-Ankrah gained the Senior Cambridge School Certificate 1937 and then joined the Ghana Civil Service.
+Ankrah gained the Senior Cambridge School Certificate in 1937 and then joined the Ghana Civil Service.

-READ ALSO: Meet Comfort, the Sachet Water Seller Who Directed Traffic at Top High, Ayigya In Kumasi (Video)
+ALSO READ: Meet Comfort, the Sachet Water Seller Who Directed Traffic at Top High, Ayigya In Kumasi (Video)

 Sports

-Please cross check your records, he couldn’t started school in 1992 and continued on 1932…I mean his educational background.
+1. Please cross check your records, he couldn’t started school in 1992 and continued on 1932…I mean his educational background.
 Thanks.
 Good to know all of this history, God bless you.